Set up the terms for catering services: Catering Contract

 -

-Does a caterer always need to write a contract for catering services?
+Does a caterer always need to create a contract for catering services?

 Even if you are being contracted by a friend or family member, it is always a best practice to create a Catering Contract.
-Making this document most likely will be good for your business due to the following benefits:
+Benefits of a contract include:

 -

-Catering Contracts make sure that everyone is on the same page regarding what menu options will be served, when service is expected, payment details, cancellation policies, health and hygiene compliance, and insurance requirements.
-Specific details to cover are:
+Catering Contracts make sure that everyone is on the same page regarding menu options, when service is expected, payment details, cancellation policies, health and hygiene compliance, and insurance requirements.
+Specific details to cover include:

-- What kind of services will be provided
+- The kinds of services that will be provided.

-- What foods will be on the menu
+- What food items will be on the menu.

-As expected, the Catering Contract will also contain standard legalese in relation to the non-employer relationship between the caterer and event organizer, force majeure events or "Acts of God", the method(s) of dispute resolution, and lastly, indemnity for losses.
-During the process of making your agreement, you also will be able to pick its state of jurisdiction.
+As expected, the Catering Contract will also contain standard legal language in relation to the non-employer relationship between the caterer and event organizer, force majeure events or "Acts of God," the method(s) of dispute resolution, and, lastly, indemnity for losses.
+During the process of making your agreement, you will also be able to pick its state of jurisdiction.
 With the Rocket Lawyer document tool, you are able to make more custom modifications, as necessary.

 -